 In general, our compensation policies have provided for a more significant emphasis on long-term equity compensation than on annual cash compensation for our executive officers.
-Our long-term equity compensation consists of (i) a LTPP that provides for awards of performance shares tied to successful achievement of pre-determined ROIC goals over a two-year period, (ii) grants of RSUs ("RSU Grants") with three-year vesting, with the actual number of shares delivered depending on the Company's relative TSR performance over the three-year vesting period compared to an industry index, and (iii) time-based restricted stock awards ("RSAs") that vest over a three-year period from the date of grant, subject to continued employment of the recipient.
-The Compensation Committee believes that the Company's 2017 pay mix supports the Company's strong pay for performance culture, as demonstrated by the fact that approximately 83% of our Chief Executive Officer's target total direct compensation in 2017 were variable or at risk, tied to the Company's measurable performance and/or change in stock price.
+Our long-term equity compensation consists of (i) a LTPP that provides for awards of performance shares tied to successful achievement of pre-determined ROIC goals over a two-year period, (ii) grants of performance RSUs with three-year vesting, with the actual number of shares delivered depending on the Company's relative TSR performance over the three-year vesting period compared to an industry index, and (iii) time-based RSUs that vest over a three-year period from the date of grant, subject to continued employment of the recipient.
+The Compensation Committee believes that the Company's 2019 pay mix supports the Company's strong pay for performance culture, as demonstrated by the fact that approximately 83% of our Chief Executive Officer's target total direct compensation and approximately 63% of our other Named Executive Officers' target total direct compensation in 2019 were variable or at risk, tied to the Company's measurable performance and/or change in stock price, as represented by the following charts: